There is no one-time solution to keep our financial data safe. We have to evolve with the criminals.

 We don’t have to wade into the ‘deep web’ to find out the murky side of the Internet.
-False websites have existed for long, making the unassuming among us lose our way.
+False websites have existed for a long, making the unassuming among us lose our way.
 Criminals have only taken it to the next level — actively or preemptively misguiding us by using fabricated social media profiles.

 Many of us use banking apps.
-Even in our trusted app stores, there are false apps which could be downloaded by mistake, opening up a Pandora’s box of trouble and worse, financial loss.
+Even in our trusted app stores, there are false apps that could be downloaded by mistake, opening up a Pandora’s box of trouble and worse, financial loss.
 A banking app asks us for our MPIN (mobile pin), letting us transact and transfer just as if we were at a branch.
-Imagine the havoc wreaked if we end up using the wrong app published by a scamster.
+Imagine the havoc wreaked if we end up using the wrong app published by a fraud.

-Just as we are warned to not share our digital financial ids (from PIN to the CVV on cards) with anyone in person or on the phone, similarly we should avoid the same on websites, apps and social media handles without verifying.
+Just as we are warned to not share our digital financial ids (from PIN to the CVV on cards) with anyone in person or on the phone, similarly we should avoid the same on websites, apps and social media handle without verifying.

 For websites, we should not click on just any result that comes up in a search engine such as Google.
-Fraudsters make use of search engine optimisation to push their pages ahead of genuine landing sites.
+Fraudsters make use of search engine optimization to push their pages ahead of genuine landing sites.
 Of course, the search engine companies are vigilant, constantly weeding out false information, but it pays to be careful.
-Let’s always look for the ‘s’ (for secured) following ‘http’ on the browser’s address bar when accessing banking or other transactional websites (online shoppers, listen up).
+Let’s always look for the ‘s’ (for secured) following ‘Http’ on the browser’s address bar when accessing banking or other transactional websites (online shoppers, listen up).

-We should pay attention to the look and feel of the website too, before we begin to use it.
+We should pay attention to the look and feel of the website too before we begin to use it.
 A lot can be discerned with a careful eye.

 Criminals have also come up with ways to get us to dial the wrong helpline numbers.
 Say, we have lost our debit card, for example.
 In the moment of stress and panic on finding out, we might turn to a quick online search for a listed phone number to call for reporting and blocking our card.